 Recruiting in Nicaragua

-As important as it is to learn about culture, it’s not the only thing your recruiting team should be focusing on when your company is staffing in Nicaragua.
-You’ll also want to consider your options for sourcing local talent, the best recruitment channels, and the laws you’ll need to follow to stay compliant from day one of your expansion.
+You’ll want to consider your options for sourcing local talent, the best recruitment channels, and the laws you’ll need to follow to stay compliant from day one of your expansion.

 Your company has a few different choices when it comes to sourcing talent in Nicaragua.
 You can have your team handle the recruitment process from start to finish, posting on job boards and advertising your open positions in local papers.
 If you don’t have much time to spare during the recruitment process, this option may not be a good fit for your business.